 Answering your frequently asked questions for the Engineers to the Contract Panel.

-What is an EtC?
+What is an Engineer to the Contract (EtCs)?

 What is 3910?

 NZS 3910:2013 Conditions of contract for building and civil engineering construction is used as the foundation for the majority of New Zealand contracts in the building, engineering, construction and infrastructure industry sectors.
-It provides a standard form of general conditions of contract for incorporation into building and civil engineering construction contract documents, ensuring they are suited to New Zealand’s industry and legislative environment.
+It provides a standard form of general conditions of contract for incorporation into building and civil engineering construction contract documents, ensuring they're suited to New Zealand’s industry and legislative environment.
 It enables principals, EtCs, and contractors to quickly establish contractual arrangements that deliver a wide variety of building and civil engineering projects.

 NZS 3910 is currently under review.
 Find out more about the review.

 We've established a Panel of recognised EtCs who meet set criteria.
 Panel members have been recognised by the Steering Group as having the professional skills, experience and mana to be highly effective in the role.
 View list of Panel members.

 Do I have to use your Panel to find an EtC?